olincollege/scicomp-p1-trail-replicate/README.md

 ## Background
  This is scientifically relevant since agent-based simulations have proved to be quite useful in explaining complex behaviors in social organisms that have otherwise limited capacity to self-organize.

- This project is based of the model presented by Watmough and Edelstein-Keshet in *Modelling the Formation of Trail Networks by Foraging Ants*.
+ This project is based off the model presented by Watmough and Edelstein-Keshet in *Modelling the Formation of Trail Networks by Foraging Ants*.
 As might be evident from this project's name, the success of this implementation will be benchmarked by its similarity to the trail diagrams and variable relationships noted in the aforementioned paper.

  ## Code Overview
  ### Pre-requisites